IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 ---

 The general steps to create a new SPL project are:

-1. Create an empty folder on your filesystem and import it into Atom.
+1. Create an empty folder on your filesystem and import the folder into Atom.
 2. Create a toolkit information file.

-After you create your project, you can start creating applications.
-The entry point of any SPL application is called a _Main Composite_.
-You can create your first main composite by doing the following:
+After you create your project, you can create applications.
+The entry point of any SPL application is called a _main composite_.

+Create your first main composite by doing the following tasks:

-1. Defining a namespace to organize your code
+1. Define a namespace to organize your code.
+This is not necessary but is good practice.
-2. Create a Main composite within an SPL file
+2. Create a main composite within a `.spl` file.

 Create the project folder
 ---------------------------
-Create an empty folder on your file system, e.g. `MyStreamsProject`.
-Then from Atom, go to **File > Add Project Folder** and select the project folder.
+* Create an empty folder on your file system, for example, `MyStreamsProject`.
+* From Atom, go to **File > Add Project Folder** and select the project folder.

 Create a toolkit information file
 ---------------------------------

 SPL projects are also called toolkits.
 Each toolkit folder must include a file called `info.xml` in the **top level** of the project.
 This file describes the toolkit and any other toolkits it depends on.

+**Important**: This file must be in the top level of the project.

 Create a file within the folder called `info.xml`.
-    - To create the `info.xml` file, right-click your project folder, and select **New File**, and enter `info.xml` as the file name.
+Right-click your project folder, and select **New File**, and enter `info.xml` as the file name.

-For your reference, the following snippet is an overview of the contents of what needs to be present in the file.
+For your reference, the following code snippet is an overview of the contents of what needs to be present in the file.
 You can copy the contents into your `info.xml` file to get started.

   - `identity` tag contains general details about the project, name, version and required Streams version.
   - `dependencies` tag lists any toolkits you require.